eye-division/adventure-places/_adventures/fellrunning-peaks.md

 title: Trail running in South Devon
 adventure_date: 2018-11-07 00:00:00
 description_markdown: >-
-  We love heading down to the south coast out of season when the wind's whipping the sea into a foaming frenzy, the sky dawns clear blue one day and a brooding grey the next and the beaches are empty and exciting.
+  We love heading to the south coast out of season when the wind's whipping the sea into a foaming frenzy, the sky dawns clear blue one day and a brooding grey the next and the beaches are empty and exciting.
 The South West Coast Path is an incredible trail, with many sections along its 630-mile length between Poole in Dorset and Minehead in Somerset that provide outstanding